Skip to Main Content

 From a student

-"I am grateful for the opportunity to serve as a peer mentor for the Anchor Initiative.
+"I am grateful for the opportunity to serve as a Peer Mentor for the Anchor Initiative.
 Through this program, I’ve watched my peers come into their own—not only as they navigate a new academic journey, but also as they discover more of who they are and what it means to belong in a collegiate space.
 Each week, building relationships with them and hearing how God is working in their lives brings me so much joy.
 I believe that education has the power to transform—transforming self and soul, and in turn, entire communities.
 My hope is that the Anchor Initiative continues to bring more Gordon students to this starting point of believing in themselves."

 — Gabriela Smith '27 Anchor Initiative Peer Mentor